 - The injury results from a spider’s bite are known as arachnidism.

 - Most spider bites do not cause any serious effects and only lead to mild symptoms around the area of the bite.

 - However, bites of some spiders cause severe pain and necrotic wounds on the skin.

 - For example, the bite of widow spiders (of the genus Latrodectus) causes a condition known as Latrodectism.
 The symptoms include severe pain, muscle cramps, vomiting, and sweating.

 - Bite of the recluse spiders leads to a condition known as loxoscelism.
-In this condition, necrosis of the surrounding skin occur.
+In this condition, necrosis of the surrounding skin occurs.
 Widespread hemolysis (rupturing or breakdown of the Red Blood Cells) may also occur.
 The symptoms include vomiting, headaches, and fever.

 - The Australian funnel-web spider and the South American wandering spider are other spider species that can cause severe bites.